 - Channel and OEM partnerships

 Resellers, EPCs, and equipment OEM providers already own procurement relationships.
 Co-marketing converts faster — you inherit trust.
 Business development through partnerships shortens sales cycles.
-For more on this, see B2B marketing companies that guide.
+For more on this, see our guide to B2B marketing companies.

 Prioritization: Identify three partners with overlapping customers.
 Joint case study and co-branded webinar.
 Measure partner-sourced pipeline separately.